Updated August 2020

 Contigo

-Modeled after its family’s Texas ranch, Contigo serves fresh drinks and quality bar food, all on an expansive, welcoming patio.
+Modeled after its family’s Texas ranch, Contigo serves fresh drinks and quality New American food, all on an expansive, welcoming patio.
 I love snacking on their crispy green beans with a cocktail on their patio.

 What to order: burger + fries and crispy green beans.